armhzjz/DenseNet/README.md

 ---

-<p align="center"> This is my own implementation of the [DenseNet](https://arxiv.org/abs/1608.06993).
+<p align="center"> This is my own implementation of the <a href="https://arxiv.org/abs/1608.06993" rel="noopener">DenseNet</a>.
 I tried to make this implementation as close to the paper as my understanding allowed me.
 Please leave a comment and or suggestions (raise an issue)!
     <br>
 </p>